Weekly Meal Plan Template Google Sheets — Plan 7 Dinners in 10 Minutes

 What should a weekly meal plan template in Google Sheets include?

-A Google Sheets meal plan template should have a seven-day planner tab with columns for meal name, servings, prep time, and notes — plus a linked grocery list tab organised by store section.
+A Google Sheets meal plan template should have a seven-day planner tab with columns for meal name, servings, prep time, and notes — plus a linked grocery list tab organized by store section.
 The grocery list should populate from the meals you plan so one shop covers the whole week.

 How do I link my meal plan to a grocery list in Google Sheets?